KaHang722/KaHang722/README.md

 ## 🌱 Volunteer Experience

-- **Data Cleaning Volunteer** at Data For Good Toronto (October 2023 – NOW): Contributed to a data cleaning project for a non-profit organization.
+- **Volunteer at Data For Good Toronto** (October 2023 – NOW): Contributed to a data cleaning project for a non-profit organization.

 I am actively seeking opportunities to collaborate with dynamic organizations as a Data Analyst or Business Intelligence Analyst, where I can apply my skills and expertise to make a tangible impact.